Return on Art

 Step 1 – Reframe the Problem

-The arts are often undervalued because their impact can seem intangible.
+The arts are undervalued because their impact is not defined in ways

 Step 2 – Align Your Impact

-Using the 5 Outcomes Framework, we identify where your programs already create public value and show how that impact aligns with funder priorities and community needs.
+We identify where your programs already create public value and align that impact

 Step 3 – Activate Your Strategy